 Visiting Dyffryn: what you need to know

-The gardens, shop and Gallery café are open, you no longer need to book before visiting.
-We ask everyone to follow Welsh Government Regulations when they visit.
-The house remains closed.
+The gardens, shop and Gallery café are open and you no longer need to book before visiting.
+The house will remain closed for the foreseeable future.

 What can I see in the gardens?

 The gardens have changed since the pandemic hit, there are areas of the gardens that are still a work in progress.
-Some parts of the garden have had to forego their planting schemes this year due to the implications of covid, so you can expect to see some empty beds and forlorn areas on your visit.
-We still have plenty of areas that are looking as fabulous as ever and are thriving.
+Some parts of the garden have had to forego their planting schemes this year due to the implications of covid but there are still plenty of areas that are looking as fabulous as ever and thriving.

 Dyffryn is a restoration garden, this means that when the garden has a period without being worked on, the impact is more dramatic than in a fully restored garden.
 Weeds come back with a vengeance and infrastructure shows wear and tear more readily.